 - Convertible (VC can be converted to fiat);

 As per the BSP, cryptocurrency is a type of VC that uses cryptography – a method of storing and transmitting data in an unreadable form.
 In that way, only the intended receivers can read and process it.
-In this way, transactions are carried out in a decentralized manner.
+Transactions are carried out in a decentralized manner.

 How Does Virtual Currency Differ From Fiat Currency and E-Money?

 VC is not fiat currency or real currency.
 Fiat currency is the one printed by a central bank of the country.
 In the Philippines’ case, it’s the BSP.
 Fiat currency – The Philippine Peso (Php) is designated and circulated as legal tender – meaning it can (must) be used and accepted as a medium of exchange.
 The Php is backed fully by the Philippine government.
-Fiat currency is accepted as payment for public and private debts.
+Fiat currency is accepted as payment for public and private debts, taxes, bills, etc.

 VC is also distinct from e-money – the digital representation of fiat currency.
 E-money can be converted to fiat currency via licensed e-money issuers (EMIs) and agents.
 E-Money is, by all intents and purposes, also legal tender.

 Do I need to register if I have a virtual currency?

 If your company wants to deal with virtual currencies i.e offering virtual currencies, facilitating buy and sell of virtual currencies to fiat, you must register with the BSP as a virtual currency exchange.
 You can check out the list of licensed virtual currency exchanges here.

 This article is first published on BitPinas: What is Virtual Currency?